JetBrains/MPS-extensions/docs/extensions/editor/tables.md

 - **{**: a list of header nodes
 - **query**: this option gives the most flexibility.
 The headers can be created the same way as in the table cell query.

+!!! note "Header cells are automatically merged together when they have the same content."
+    To work around this issue with custom cells, set the cell ID's manually depending on the current cell index.
+Example:

+    ```
+    EditorCell cell = editorContext.createCell(node2, -> ...);
+    cell.setCellId(cell.getCellId() + "_" + rowIndex);
+    ```

 ## Patterns

-As can be seen in the previous description, there are many ways to create tables.
+As can be seen in the previous description, many ways exist to create tables.
 This section shows some common ways to achieve it:

 **Variant 1**: one editor for a table with rows (vertical), columns (horizontal) + query for selecting the nodes for the cells.